uio-bmi/compairr/README.md

 Victor Greiff have also contributed to the project.

-## Citing CompAIRR

-We are preparing a manuscript about CompAIRR, but it is not yet available.
-For the time being, please cite the following if you use CompAIRR in any published work:

-* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: ultra-fast comparison of adaptive immune receptor repertoires by exact and approximate sequence matching.** (in prep.)

 ## Support

 We will prioritize fixing important bugs.
 We will also try to answer